chawthinn/google-advanced-data-analytics/foundations_of_data_science/module1/notes.md

 # Disclaimer:
-The content below is sourced and summarized from Coursera for educational and illustrative purposes.
+The content below is created as study notes based on the reading materials from Coursera for educational and illustrative purposes.

+# Module 1: Introduction to data science concepts

-# Data Discourse Over the Years
+## Data Discourse Over the Years

 ### What is Data Science vs. Data Analytics?